 We offer several years of Chinese language instruction at Gettysburg College.
 Our first and second year language classes meet five days per week.
 Our third and fourth year classes meet three times per week.
-Independant studies for qualified students are taught on a case-by case basis.
+Independent studies for qualified students are taught on a case-by case basis.

 If you've studied the Chinese language in high school, you should take our Chinese Language Placement Exam to see which level you belong in at Gettysburg College.
 Keep in mind that college level Chinese moves at a much faster pace than that of high school.